mzocchi/econometrics/Lab2_PrePost/Lab2_PrePost.md

 2. Complete a difference-in-differences table by hand

 ### Research Questions:
-1. Is there a wage difference between 1978 and 1985, controlling for other factors?
-Does this difference  by gender?
+1. Was there a wage difference between 1978 and 1985, controlling for other factors?
+Did this difference differ by gender?

 ### Dataset:
 Pooled cross sectional dataset of individuals’ hourly wages and related predictors of two time periods, 1978 and 1985.
 (N= 1,084 observations)